Thank you for reading our post, please rate this article at the end.

 This fifth-wheel connection is already affordable compared to the other models.
 However, Reese also decided to improve their market by throwing in a five-year warranty.
 If that isn’t genuine care from the manufacturer, I don’t know what that is.

-However, I don’t think you’ll be able to save money when you buy a separate rail kit.
+However, I don’t think you’ll be able to save money by buying a separate rail kit.
 That makes me reconsider my choice.

 Pros: